Call our free helpline0808 808 3555

-Hemiplegia (sometimes called hemiparesis) is a condition that
+Hemiplegia (sometimes called hemiparesis) is a condition, caused

-hemiplegia (or unilateral cerebral palsy).
-If this happens later in
+unilateral cerebral palsy).
+If this happens later in life as a

-life as a result of injury or illness, it is called acquired
+result of injury or illness, it is called acquired hemiplegia.

-hemiplegia.
-We also talk about a right or left hemiplegia,
+We also talk about a right or left hemiplegia, depending on the

 Hemiplegia is a relatively rare condition, affecting up to one